racket (noun)

 ratiocinate (verb)

 Form judgments by a process of logic; reason.
-(OD)
+(NOA)

 ratiocinative (adjective)